Aman1229/Aman1229/README.md

 - 👋 Hi, I’m @Aman1229
-- 👀 I’m interested in Web Development and Java Coding
+- 👀 I’m interested in Web Development, Python and JavaScript Coding.
 - 📫 In case you want to contact email me on @amanguptadbg1229@gmail.com

 <!---